12 Best Beaches in Cape Town

 There’s also a grassy picnic area to relax in, and a braai area where you can cook up a storm with friends.
 I mean, does it really get more South African than braaing on a beach?

 Oudekraal is part of Table Mountain National Park, so you’ll have to pay an entry fee.
-For South Africans, it’s R40, while it costs R80 for people from SADC countries, and R160 rand for other international visitors.
+Currently, the rates are:

 It’s easy to park here, and it’s such a nice place to set up shop for the day and have a full beach adventure, replete with a good old braai.
 It doesn’t really get better than that, does it?